GFDRR/rdl-standard/docs/guides/ddh-rdl.md

 5. DDH team will use scripts to upload datasets; these will appear in your `My Datasets` for review and any further editing.

 ### Add RDL custom metadata
-- Create metadata following to Risk Data Library schema in JSON format.
-Metadata should be created for each dataset, and includes the description and name of resources under that dataset.
+- Create metadata following to Risk Data Library schema in JSON format, including the description and name of resources under that dataset.
 Either:
   1. Write directly into JSON file
   2. Use JSON metadata creation tool.
 This tool is standalone (not part of DDH).
 It exports a JSON file to be saved with the dataset.
 - Upload metadata with the dataset.
 Once the import process is concluded, metadata will become available to download from the dataset page and as part of custom metadata shown.